Calorie Calculator

 Frequently asked questions

-How many calories do I need a day?
+How many calories do I need per day?

-How are calorie needs calculated?
+How are daily calorie needs calculated?

-Why do my needs change with activity?
+Why do calorie needs change so much with activity level?

 Related calculators